 What?
 I've eliminated only the proposal for using MY ideas about conversation.
 But I think we should use the conversation-ideas of OTHERS.
 I continue to think that conversation activities will be extremely beneficial for seniors (and also for K-12 students) IF these activities are designed by people who have more expertise than me,* and IF they are done well by the activity directors in senior living facilities or in senior community centers.
 Or by teachers in K-12 schools. / * I think the conversation activities I've described (in another page) might be useful, but the designing of activities plus evaluations-and-decisions (about the kinds of activities to do) should be done by experts.
 One of my ideas is to design "conversation activities for seniors that – using the metaphor of a bicycle wheel (with center-hub, spokes, rim) – supplement center-to-rim interactions (typical) with around-the-rim social interactions (better in many ways).
 I've been thinking about how useful this kind of conversation-facilitating activity would be for seniors in living facilities, but it can be adapted for seniors in other situations, and for younger people in a K-12 classroom or elsewhere."

 Why?
-My change of mind was due to a recognition that talking-activities should be done well – or not done at all – and doing them well would be difficult, plus my own justifiable humility in this area. / • All conversation activities should be done well because conversation is relationally important, so it's personally important; it can be “high stakes” emotionally, for people of all ages.* • Due to the complexities of people and our conversations, doing conversation activities with consistently high quality — for most persons (who as a group have a wide variety of backgrounds, personalities, abilities) in a wide range of situations — would be difficult. • And conversation education is an area where I have much less expertise, compared with music education where I feel more confident. {* e.g. the main activity in my conversation-page might be a high-stress experience, like an intense “speed dating” session for singles.} / For these reasons — because conversation activities would be personally-important & difficult, and I have low expertise — I want to approach conversation education cautiously, by sharing ideas (with appropriate humility, due to my respect for those who have more expertise & experience) and asking “what do YOU think?”, by contrast with my confident sharing-of-ideas in music education. {some ideas for possible conversation activities are in another page}
+My change of mind was due to a recognition that talking-activities should be done well – or not done at all – and doing them well would be difficult, plus my own justifiable humility in this area. / • All conversation activities should be done well because conversation is relationally important, so it's personally important; it can be “high stakes” emotionally, for people of all ages.* • Due to the complexities of people and our conversations, doing conversation activities with consistently high quality — for most persons (who as a group have a wide variety of backgrounds, personalities, abilities) in a wide range of situations — would be difficult. • And conversation education is an area where I have much less expertise, compared with music education where I feel more confident. {* e.g. the main activity in my conversation-page might be a high-stress experience, similar to an intense “speed dating” session for singles.} / For these reasons — because conversation activities would be personally-important & difficult, and I have low expertise — I want to approach conversation education cautiously, by sharing ideas (with appropriate humility, due to my respect for those who have more expertise & experience) and asking “what do YOU think?”, by contrast with my confident sharing-of-ideas in music education. {some ideas for possible conversation activities are in another page}

 Educating Yourself and Others: Why am I enthusiastic about education?
 It's because one exciting aspect of living (in our everyday experiences of thinking-and-doing) is education, when it's broadly defined as learning from experiences.
 With this wide view of education, every person is an educator-of-self (is a learner, doing internal education), and often is an educator-of-others (a teacher, doing external education).* You are being a teacher whenever you help another person get more life-experiences and/or learn more from their life-experiences.
 During our daily living, every person sometimes does informal teaching.
 But instead of viewing our actions as “teaching others” a perspective that's better because it's more humbly respectful (and more accurate) is “helping others learn” by their own actions, with us merely serving as facilitators of what they are doing.
 We usually do this “teaching” by just living in ways that make their experiences more personally beneficial for learning, more effective in helping them develop their whole-person potentials. { more: a broad definition of problem solving and improving whole-person potentials with whole-person education and producing more experiences with more learning plus teaching with empathy so – as in my favorite movie & my sister's ideas – we can help others achieve their goals. } * Although "every person is an educator [of self & others]" and "every person sometimes does informal teaching," those who choose teaching as a profession typically do it with more expertise, and they deserve great respect due to the importance of what they do and their skill in doing it. } |